Alleviating the $H_0$ tension in Rastall gravity: Numerical results

+The Hubble constant, $H_0$, is estimated to be approximately $71$ km s$^{-1}$ Mpc$^{-1}$ for datasets D$_1$ and D$_2$, while D$_3$ yields a lower value close to $68.5$ km s$^{-1}$ Mpc$^{-1}$.
+The discrepancies between these estimates and those obtained from Planck and the local SH0ES measurements show a clear dataset dependence.
+Relative to the Planck value, D$_1$ and D$_2$ remain in tension at roughly the $4\sigma$ level, whereas D$_3$ reduces this discrepancy to about $1.7\sigma$.
+Conversely, with respect to the local SH0ES determination, D$_1$ and D$_2$ are consistent within approximately $1.3\sigma$, while D$_3$ exhibits a larger deviation of about $3.5\sigma$.
+These results indicate that the flat R-$\Lambda$CDM scenario shifts the preferred value of $H_0$ depending on the adopted data combination, improving agreement with Planck when CMB information is included, but remaining closer to the local determination when only late-time data are considered.

+The effective dark matter density parameter, $\Omega_{dm0}^{\rm eff}$, takes nearly identical central values in datasets D$_1$ and D$_3$, while D$_3$ substantially tightens the associated uncertainty.
+In contrast, D$_2$ prefers a lower value, indicating a noticeable shift in the inferred effective matter sector when the data combination is modified.
+Similarly, the effective baryonic matter density parameter, $\Omega_{b0}^{\rm eff}$, shows a strong dependence on the inclusion of CMB information.
+While D$_1$ and D$_2$ allow comparatively broad ranges, D$_3$ yields a very tightly constrained value.
+The effective dark energy density parameter, $\Omega_{\Lambda0}^{\rm eff}$, remains within a narrow interval across all datasets, exhibiting moderate shifts between D$_2$ and the other combinations.
+The effective radiation density parameter, $\Omega_{r0}^{\rm eff}$, remains small in all cases, at the expected order of $10^{-5}$, although its precision improves once additional high-redshift information is incorporated.

+The Rastall deviation parameter, $\epsilon$, displays a clear dataset dependence.
+Dataset D$_1$ favors a negative value, whereas D$_2$ and D$_3$ yield values fully consistent with zero, with D$_3$ providing significantly tighter constraints due to the inclusion of CMB information.
+This trend suggests that the departure from the standard $\Lambda$CDM limit becomes progressively suppressed as tighter observational constraints, particularly from CMB data, are included.

+The parameter $\sigma_8$, which characterizes the amplitude of matter fluctuations, is constrained within the interval $0.80$–$0.82$ across the three datasets, with D$_3$ yielding slightly lower central values and tighter uncertainties.
+These values remain broadly compatible with CMB-based estimates within the quoted uncertainties.

-Finally, information criteria, namely AIC and BIC, suggest that the model calibrated with dataset D$_3$ attains lower values of these criteria, thereby indicating a potentially superior fit to the corresponding observational data.
+Finally, information criteria, namely AIC and BIC, indicate that the dataset combination D$_1$ yields the lowest values among the three cases considered, while D$_2$ and D$_3$ result in comparatively larger values for their respective data combinations.